-What is the current status of methamphetamine use in rural America and what has been done to combat its use and production?
+What is the current status of methamphetamine use in rural America, and what has been done to combat its use and production?

 Is treatment for substance abuse available in rural areas?

 According to the 2014 Substance Use & Misuse article, Barriers to Substance Abuse Treatment in Rural and Urban Communities: Counselor Perspectives, rural areas lack basic substance abuse treatment services as well as the supplemental services necessary for positive outcomes.
 Detoxification (detox) services, for example, provide the initial treatment for patients to minimize any medical or physical harm caused by substance abuse.
 The vast majority (82%) of rural residents live in counties that do not have detox services, reports Few and Far Away: Detoxification Services in Rural Areas.
-Often, local law enforcement or emergency departments provide the initial detoxification services.
+Often, local law enforcement or emergency departments provide the initial detox services.

 How can rural primary care providers help address substance abuse and connect their patients to substance abuse treatment?

 Training opportunities and other resources are available that can help rural primary care providers to identify patients suffering from substance abuse, encourage those patients to seek treatment, and make referrals to appropriate treatment services.

 The American Society of Addiction Medicine (ASAM) is a professional society dedicated to improving the quality of addiction treatment by educating physicians and other medical professionals, as well as the public.
 ASAM provides a variety of courses and events, including continuing medical education (CME) courses.
 ASAM Education Resources lists both live and distance CME courses.